lavsurgut/xtdb-grpc-server/README.md

 # xtdb-grpc-server

+XTDB is a general-purpose bitemporal [db](https://github.com/xtdb/xtdb).

 This is an example module of a gRPC server that allows you to send transactions and run queries via a gRPC API.

 ## Run locally